-The following opportunities are available for students who have failed Terms 1, 2 and 3 and/or wish to remediate their knowledge.
-No remediation is available for Term 4.
+The following opportunities are available for students with less than passing scores who wish to remediate their knowledge.
+No remediation is available in the last block.

-- The instructor will meet with all students who have failed Terms 1, 2 and/or 3 within 7 days of the failed term end to set up an agreed-upon success plan.
-Student Services will be part of the plan if needed. - The student must meet with the instructor weekly to discuss progress on assignments. - The student must raise their cumulative grade to the minimum 73% passing score by the end of the next term in order for the student to be removed from Academic Warning or Probation.
+- The instructor will meet with all students who have a cumulative failing GPA at the end of any of the first three blocks within seven days of the end of the block to set up an agreed-upon success plan.
+Student Services will be part of the plan, if needed. - The student must meet with the instructor weekly to discuss progress on assignments. - The student must raise their cumulative GPA to a minimum of 2.0 or higher by the end of the next block in order for the student to be removed from Academic Warning or Probation.